Restream/reindexer/readme.md

 The core is written in C++ and the application level API is in Go.

-This document describes Go connector and it's API.
+This document describes Go connector and its API.
 To get information about reindexer server and HTTP API refer to [reindexer documentation](cpp_src/readme.md)